thi-ng/umbrella/packages/pointfree/README.md

 ### Loops

 `loop` takes two quotations (a test and a body).
 Executes body as long as test produces a truthy result.
+There's also `loopq` which reads its arguments (same as `loop`) from the stack.

 ```typescript
 // print countdown from 3